oyejide1/pixel-art-maker/README.md

 # pixel-art-maker
-A pixel art maker made as alcwithgoogle on udacity project
+A web App feature that allows users to make simple pixel design.